Sohimaster/crypto_converter/README.md

 - Docker Compose

 ### Configuration
 Both components are configurable using environment variables.
-Configuration details such as API keys (if needed) and other preferences should be set in the `.env` file.
+Configuration details should be set in the `.env` file.

 ### Running the Project
 1. Clone the repository to your local machine.